gheorghina/gheorghina.github.io/_posts/2020-02-29-design-for-scale.markdown

 ​
 ### Fallacies

-These list displayed bellow applies to any other system, independent of the chosen technologies or languages.
+The list displayed bellow applies to any other system, independent of the chosen technologies or languages.

 These are the small things we usually forget, and later on bite us hard.

 I am listing them here mainly for me so that I will not forget.

  - Don't trust the network​